raquo/scala-dom-types/README.md

 So with that knowledge, `id` for example is a reflected attribute.
 Setting and reading it works exactly the same way regardless of whether you're using the HTML attribute `id`, or the DOM property `id`.
 Such reflected attributes live in `ReflectedHtmlAttrs` trait, which lets you build either attributes or properties depending on what implementation of `ReflectedHtmlAttrBuilder` you provide.

 To keep you sane, _Scala DOM Types_ reflected attributes also normalize the DOM API a bit.
 For example, there is no `value` attribute in _Scala DOM Types_.
 There is only `defaultValue` reflected attribute, which uses either the `value` HTML attribute or the `defaultValue` DOM property depending on how you implement `ReflectedHtmlAttrBuilder`.
 This is because that attribute and that property behave the same even though they're named differently in the DOM, whereas the `value` DOM property has different behaviour (see the StackOverflow answer linked above).
 A corresponding HTML attribute with such behaviour does not exist, so in Scala DOM Types the `value` prop is defined in trait `Props`.
-It is not an attribute, nor is it a a reflected attribute.
+It is not an attribute, nor is it a reflected attribute.

 Reflected attributes may behave slightly differently depending on whether you implement them as props or attributes.
 For example, in HTML5 the `cols` reflected attribute has a default value of `20`.
 If you read the `col` property from an empty `<textarea>` element, you will get `20`.
 However, if you try to read the attribute `col`, you will get nothing because the attribute was never explicitly set.